goodreasonai/abbey/README.md

 web:
   engines:
     - provider: "bing"  # required
+      market: "en-US"  # optional, defaults to en-US (specific to the bing API)

     # TO USE SEARXNG, MAKE SURE YOUR SEARXNG SETTINGS ARE CORRECT - SEE [BELOW](#searxng)
     - provider: "searxng"